saswatinandan/CombineHarvester/ttH_htt/instructions/README_cards_kl_kt_lik.md

 The components needed to make the templates are [those](https://github.com/HEP-KBFI/CombineHarvester/blob/7c2ea180fd960d455860dc65977e778c74a55b08/ttH_htt/configs/list_channels_HH.py#L46)  for GF and [those](https://github.com/HEP-KBFI/CombineHarvester/blob/7c2ea180fd960d455860dc65977e778c74a55b08/ttH_htt/scripts/WriteDatacards.py#L206-L213) for VBF.
 To make the signal for each HH final state feed the physics model and construct the signal you need this complete set of 3 (5) shapes in for each HH final state.

-- issue 2: some processes in some subcategories have negligible yield in all the components
+- issue 2: some processes in some subcategories have negligible yield in all the components -- that will lead to crashes/inconsistencies in the fit.
   - to solve that at the moment I comment stuff by hand
     - eg all the yields of bbww SL are negligible in DL cards.
 To do multiprocess DL cards (DL cards considerig bbww DL and bbtt) I remove bbww SL of [this list](https://github.com/HEP-KBFI/CombineHarvester/blob/94b09ebd55eb83ec4ab7b5c16ec3eb96ba2d0db8/ttH_htt/configs/list_channels_HH.py#L15) -- that is not an ideal procedure!!!!
   - [Suggestion to solve:] You need to put a safeguard that tells to not add any of the templates for that process if ALL templates are negligible == eg have yield less than 0.01.
 One idea is a variation of [this function](https://github.com/HEP-KBFI/CombineHarvester/blob/7c2ea180fd960d455860dc65977e778c74a55b08/ttH_htt/scripts/WriteDatacards.py#L206-L213) but entering the list of couplings for GF and VBF.